-Potter Johnson Recruitment are pleased to be working together with a well established children's residential home service, providing support and accommodation to young people across Suffolk, Cambridgeshire, Essex and Buckinghamshire.
+Potter Johnson Recruitment are pleased to be working together with a well established, family run children's and young adults service.
+Our client are a family run Social Care organisation providing support and accommodation to young people, with SEBD, across Suffolk, Cambridgeshire, Essex and Buckinghamshire.

 * To be responsible for managing the project whilst on shift, taking full responsibility for managing the establishment, (the resources and the fabric of the building) and, most importantly, the welfare of the young people.

 * Promote the development of the young people

 * Protect young people from threats to their health, welfare and normal development, both from inside and outside the home.
 Understand and implement all safeguarding related policies.

 * Ensure that key stages in the stay of young people such as admission and discharge are properly managed and reflect decisions recorded in care plans